0xKhdr/frontier-repository/README.md

 ## Caching

 Caching is implemented via the Decorator Pattern.
-The `RepositoryCache` wraps your `BaseRepository` and handles caching logic transparently.
+The `BaseRepositoryCache` wraps your `BaseRepository` and handles caching logic transparently.

 ### Architecture